Monopoly (Edexcel A Level Economics A)

 Examiner Tips and Tricks

-When evaluating monopolies demonstrate critical thinking by acknowledging the positives as well as the negatives.
-For example, Amazon has partly become a monopoly by being very good at what they do and consumers benefit from lower prices and greater choice.
-However, this power means that they can also abuse the suppliers on their platform.
+When evaluating monopolies, demonstrate critical thinking by acknowledging the positives as well as the negatives.
+For example, Amazon has partly become a monopoly by being very good at what it does, with consumers benefiting from lower prices and a greater choice.
+However, its power means that it can also exploit the suppliers on its platform

-When evaluating natural monopolies, consider the government failure that may occur with regard to regulation and the imposition of maximum prices.
+When evaluating natural monopolies, consider the government failure that may occur with the regulation and the imposition of maximum prices.
 There is a lot of disagreement about the level of profits that natural monopolies should be allowed to make.
-It is a normative issue.
+It is a normative issue

 You've read 0 of your 5 free revision notes this week